Sw-Dy/AI-powered-News-Summarisation/README.md

 - A browser extension that can summarize the current page via the local API.
 - A video/audio pipeline that transcribes media and summarizes the transcription.

->[!CAUTION]
->Ensure that you use this tool responsibly.
-Respect the copyrights and terms of use of the news sources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>